Boeing launches Starliner on test flight, but astronaut capsule fails to reach correct orbit | DW | 20.12.2019

 Half an hour into the flight, however, Boeing reported that the capsule's insertion into orbit was not as planned.
 Officials said flight controllers were weighing up various options, but that the spacecraft was in a stable orbit for now.

-NASA later said that the initial setback would prevent Starliner's planned arrival at the ISS on Saturday.
+NASA later said that the setback would prevent Starliner's planned arrival at the ISS on Saturday.

 Read more: From Apollo 11 to the new space race